priemssonia/b-and-o-landing-page/README.md

 - [LINK TO LAYOUT](https://www.figma.com/design/DtkQmQ797hk0nI4KfMi2Uq/BOSE-New-Version?node-id=6817-211&t=BH7q0FWe857laVfa-1)

 ## **Project Overview**
-This is a single-page landing page for Bose, designed to showcase the company’s products and enhance user interaction.
+This is a single-page landing page for Bang & Olufsen, designed to showcase the company’s products and enhance user interaction.
 The page includes information about the latest products, features interactive elements, and is fully responsive across all device types.

 ## **To run this project locally:**